 Does your business have multiple locations, remote sites, or a network of branch offices?
 Is your company increasingly relying on cloud services?
+Is your business WiFi simply not doing the job anymore?
 If so, a technology called software-defined wide area network, or SD-WAN, could improve your business performance and lower your costs.
 Here’s what you should know about the benefits of SD-WAN and how it works.

 Evolution of the wide area network